fjulian79/wd-broker/doc/ThreatModel.md

 **Mitigations:**

-- Optional logging with timestamp, UID, GID, PID for each client action
+- Optional logging with timestamp, UID, GID, and PID for each client action.
-- Deterministic behavior: same inputs lead to same state
+- Deterministic behavior: same inputs lead to the same state.

+---

 ### 4. Information Disclosure

-**Threat:** Unauthorized access to sensitive client data
+**Threat:** Unauthorized access to sensitive client data.

 **Risks:**

-- Leaking another client's `clientId` and `token`
+- Leaking another client's registration state

 **Mitigations:**

-- Socket is only accessible to the `wdclients` group
+- Socket is only accessible to the `wdclients` group.
-- Tokens are never sent over insecure channels or persisted by broker
-- Secrets are stored only in RAM and regenerated on each broker restart
+- Secrets are stored only in RAM and are not persisted by the broker.
-- Broker runs as unprivileged user to minimize leakage surface
+- Broker runs as an unprivileged user to minimize the leakage surface.
+- Even if a `clientID` is compromised, its use requires the `pid` to match the original registering process, which is considered highly unlikely in practice.

+---

 ### 5. Denial of Service (DoS)

-**Threat:** Causing broker malfunction or triggering false watchdog expiry
+**Threat:** Causing broker malfunction or triggering false watchdog expiry.

 **Risks:**

-- Flooding with REGISTER or PING to exhaust resources
+- Flooding the broker with excessive `REGISTER` or `PING` requests to exhaust resources.
-- Registering a fake client and letting it timeout
+- Registering a fake client and letting it timeout.
-- Overloading the socket to block real clients
+- Overloading the socket to block legitimate clients.
-- Overwriting an active socket used by a running instance
+- Overwriting an active socket used by a running instance.

 **Mitigations:**

-- Maximum number of clients is limited
-- Per-client registration limits (e.g. 1 per UID)
-- No rate limiting is applied, as performance during system startup takes priority.
-    - The broker is designed to handle a high rate of incoming connections efficiently and to fail fast on invalid or unexpected inputs, rather than attempting to throttle or queue them.
-    - This design choice ensures rapid availability of all components after boot and avoids unnecessary complexity.
-- The broker drops privileges after initialization to prevent that even if the broker is overloaded or misused, access to /dev/watchdog cannot be escalated or abused.
-- Broker verifies socket state on startup: it only removes and recreates the socket if no process is listening (stale socket); otherwise it aborts to prevent accidental interference.
+- Only processes belonging to the `wdclients` group or `root` can access the Unix domain socket.
+This prevents unauthorized users from interacting with the broker.

+---

 ### 6. Elevation of Privilege

-**Threat:** Unauthorized user gains higher access via broker
+**Threat:** Unauthorized user gains higher access via broker.

 **Risks:**

-- Misusing broker to gain root access or write to /dev/watchdog
+- Misusing broker to gain root access or write to `/dev/watchdog`.

 **Mitigations:**

-- Broker starts as root only to open `/dev/watchdog`, then drops to unprivileged user
+- Broker starts as root only to open `/dev/watchdog`, then drops to an unprivileged user.
-- Only feeds /dev/watchdog; no general-purpose execution or file access
+- Only feeds `/dev/watchdog`; no general-purpose execution or file access.
-- Socket group restriction prevents non-members from connecting
+- Socket group restriction prevents non-members from connecting.

 ---

 ## Conclusion

 The `wd-broker` daemon is designed to minimize trust while offering a robust watchdog supervision service.
-The system assumes local attackers with limited privileges and hardens against them through a combination of access control, cryptographic tokens, memory-only secrets, strict protocol validation, socket safety checks, and privilege dropping.
+The system assumes local attackers with limited privileges and hardens against them through a combination of:

-A stronger challenge-response authentication mechanism was considered but ultimately deliberately avoided.
-Implementing such a system would require client-side encryption capabilities, secure key management, and additional protocol complexity.
-These requirements would have necessitated the introduction of a client library.
-This would have raised the question of which language or runtime to target.
-A C/C++ implementation alone was deemed insufficient and would have limited interoperability and usability across diverse environments.
-Instead, wd-broker pursues a minimalist and uncluttered design, sacrificing some cryptographic accuracy for clarity, portability, and ease of integration.

-While the token mechanism increases robustness against spoofing, it does not protect against misuse by clients that are already trusted and possess valid credentials.
-This is a deliberate trade-off, as all `wdclients` members are assumed to be cooperative.
-Since there is no reference client implementation, secure handling of `clientId` and `token` is the responsibility of each client.
+- **Access control**: Restricting socket access to the `wdclients` group.
+- **Stateless protocol**: Ensuring predictable behavior and minimizing resource usage.
+- **Privilege dropping**: Running as an unprivileged user after initialization.
+- **Socket safety checks**: Verifying and recreating stale sockets to prevent interference.

 By explicitly defining threats using STRIDE, the design remains transparent and auditable for safety-critical contexts.